LeoDeschaux/AutomaticDogFeeder/README.md

-# Automatic Dog Feeder - High School graduation project - 2020
+# Automatic Dog Feeder - High School Graduation Project - 2020

 **The goal of this project was to convert a manual dispenser into an automatic one.**
 **I was in charge of building a website that would display data located on an Arduino Card.**